top of page

 CHRIS BOUSQUET

-I am a PhD candidate in philosophy at Syracuse University, specializing in social and political philosophy and ethics.
-I hold a bachelors degree from Hamilton College.
+I am a Visiting Assistant Teaching Professor in philosophy at Syracuse University, specializing in social and political philosophy and ethics.
+I received my PhD in philosophy from Syracuse in 2024 and bachelors from Hamilton College in 2016.

-My dissertation is on rights, and particularly the right to free expression.
-It examines what grounds the right to free expression and what this can tell us about how to resolve hard cases like hate speech, campaign finance, and social media censorship.
-I also have interests in the philosophy of work, especially questions about the role work currently plays in our lives, its effects on other sources of value, and the role we should want it to play.
+I'm currently working on a number of papers related to rights, specifically the right to free expression.
+I'm interested in what grounds the right to free expression and what this can tell us about how to resolve hard cases like hate speech, campaign finance, and social media censorship.

 Before grad school, I worked as a research assistant and writer at the Ash Center for Democratic Governance and Innovation at Harvard Kennedy School, where I focused on the ethics of data-driven policy.
 You can find some of the work I did there here.